stelais/LATTE/README.md

 ### Installation

-LATTE requires python3 to be installed on your computer, which can be download from https://www.python.org/downloads/.
+LATTE requires python3 (SIS: try python==3.7)to be installed on your computer, which can be download from https://www.python.org/downloads/.
 Once you have python3, you can download the code directly from github.
 Alternatively, you can install LATTE using pip (https://pypi.org/project/tessLATTE/) via your command line with:

 	pip3 install tessLATTE